naproche/naproche/examples/README.md

 * chinese - Chinese remainder theorem

-* dwarfs - a hat puzzles
+* dwarfs - a "hat puzzle"

 * euclid - classical proof of infinity of primes